 On 31 May 1902, the Boers signed the Peace Treaty of Vereeniging and surrendered their arms.
 Kitchener was lauded as the victor of the Boer War but even now controversy dogged him.

 He had earlier become embroiled in the Breaker Morant episode.

-Harold "Breaker" Morant, born in England but resident in Australia, along with Lieutenant Peter Hancock and thousands of other colonials had volunteered to fight for the British in South Africa.
-Valued for their courage and skill in the field the Australians were nonetheless notorious for disobeying orders and not showing their British Officers due deference.
+Harold “Breaker” Morant, though born in England had lived in Australia for many years and along with Lieutenant Peter Hancock and thousands of other Australians had volunteered to fight for the British in South Africa.
+The Australians, however, were notorious for disobeying orders and not showing their British Officers due deference.

 When Morant and Hancock were arrested for killing Boer prisoners-of-war they were not seen to have done anything that wasn’t already common practice.
 Nevertheless, they were both court-martialled and condemned to death, a sentence that was widely seen to have been political intended to teach the ill-disciplined Australians a lesson.

 An appeal for clemency based on the fact that both Morant and Hancock had volunteered to serve the Empire and had both distinguished themselves in combat was turned down by Kitchener who personally signed the death warrants.